alukosdev/ccsp/index.md

 ## Resources

+!!!
+Information contained within these notes is copyrighted.
+Sources of copyrighted information have been documented on their respective pages.
+!!!

 ### Social

-- The [Certification Station](https://discord.gg/certstation){ target="_blank" } Discord server is a helpful study and discussion tool.
+- The [Certification Station](https://discord.gg/certstation){ target="_blank" } Discord server.

 ### Books